Universal communication part I: modulo additive channels: Discussion and extensions

 \subsection{Alternative definitions of universality}

 The IFB comparison class was chosen as the perhaps simplest and most intuitive comparison class for universal communication.
-However, it has several drawbacks: \begin{enumerate} \item The reference system is limited in terms of complexity, feedback, etc. \item On the other hand, universality is only achieved at ultra-high values of the transmission length $n$. (btw, this is no different from LZ) \item The definition motivates learning $k$-periodic structures in the channel, which is counter intuitive.
-This may be solved e.g. by starting the reference system at an arbitrary time (rather than $n=1$), or by using structures that are not periodic (e.g. finite state machines \cite{MisraPorosityISIT12}). \item While the IFB capacity is limited by the ``collapsed channel capacity'', it usually falls short of it.
+However, it has several drawbacks: \begin{enumerate}[(1)] \item The reference system is limited in terms of complexity, feedback, etc. \item On the other hand, universality is only achieved at ultra-high values of the transmission length $n$.
+Similar issues exist with Lempel-Ziv universal source coding\onlyphd{ (see \S\ref{sec:um_discussion_asymptotics})}. \item The definition motivates learning $k$-periodic structures in the channel, which is counter intuitive.
+This may be solved e.g. by starting the reference system at an arbitrary time rather than at time $1$, or by using structures that are not periodic such as finite state machines \cite{MisraPorosityISIT12}. \item While the IFB capacity is limited by the ``collapsed channel capacity'', it usually falls short of it.
 Furthermore, had the channel been a stochastic memoryless one, a rather large block size would be needed for the IFB system in order to yield a small error probability.
 A possible solution is to define the collapsed channel capacity itself as a target rate, but it is not clear how this should be defined for channels with memory. \end{enumerate}